 Don’t try the drop shot on a ball that carries under-spin.
 It will tend to die on your padel.
 The drop shot is most effective against top-spin shots.
 This type of spin aids in the execution of your drop shot.
 Contact the ball with a chopping action, as if you were cutting a log.

 One of the safest and most effective shot is low and down the middle.
-This makes for a difficult volley and also may create confusion as to which of the players will hit the volley.
-On a low shot opponents will have to volley up over the net, which will give you a good chance at another good shot.
-If the ball gets passed your opponents at the net, it will stay low after it hits the back wall, making it very hard to return.
+It’s difficult to volley and also may create confusion as to which of the players will hit the volley.
+On a low shot opponents will have to volley up over the net, which will give you a good chance at another good shot, or to simply lob them and take the net.

 Playing the ball along the sides is risky and, unless you are a very advanced player, chances are your shot will end up in the side mesh.